DE127/NoPeek/README.md

 ## 📝 License

 This project is under license from MIT.
-For more details, see the [LICENSE](LICENSE.md) file.
+For more details, see the [LICENSE](LICENSE) file.

 <p>
 Made with ❤️ by <a href="https://github.com/de127" target="_blank">DE127 </a>
 </p>
-&#xa0;

 <p>
 <a href="#top">`Back to top </a>
 </p>